LuxyKolink/Movil-Chat-Backend/README.md

 **Description:**

-This repository shares the code of the backend service used in a login application with biometric data.
+This repository shares the code of the backend service used in a chat application with push notifications.

 ### Academic Honesty